Do you have a sick dog?

 - Alcohol

-For this reason, it’s very important to know the signs of poisoning in dogs, which may include:
+For this reason, it’s very important to know the signs of poisoning in dogs so you can help.
+Symptoms of poisoning include:

 - Vomiting or dry heaving